ekaf/ski/README.md

 2. The Sense Key Index can be used to

-  - Generate database components in various formats (text, prolog, rdf), to interface with any WordNet-related project: the GWA grid, OMW, WN-ontology, ILI, MCR, Freeling, etc...
+  - Generate database components in various formats (text, tab, csv, prolog, rdf), to interface with any WordNet-related project: the GWA grid, OMW, WN-ontology, ILI, MCR, Freeling, etc...
-  - Produce mapping between all WordNet versions
+  - Produce mappings between all WordNet versions
-  - Map version-bound WordNet resources like the ILI or the MCR to other WordNet versions
+  - Map version-limited WordNet resources like the ILI or the MCR to other WordNet versions
   - Produce statistics about the permanence of sense keys or ILI identifiers across WordNet versions